tomopy/tomopy.github.io/docs/README.md

 ## Welcome to the TomoPy benchmarking repository

-This website contains benchmarking data for the lastest stable version of TomoPy.
+This website contains all of the benchmarking data for the latest stable version of TomoPy.
+If you are interested in older versions, go here.

+Benchmarking data is generated for each of TomoPy's reconstruction algorithms.
+The benchmarks are run using the following

 The benchmarking data is organized as follows: